openstack-archive/senlin/doc/source/developer/node.rst

 --------------

-When a user wants to check the details about a specific node, he or she can specify one of the following keys for query:
+When a user wants to check the details about a specific node, he or she can specify one of the following values for query:

 - Node UUID: Query is performed strictly based on the UUID value given.
 This is the most precise query supported.